Hospitality - sustainable food

 In addition to the food we buy and serve, UWE Bristol Hospitality aims to embed sustainability in how it operates:

-- Used coffee grounds are given away in Student Union shops and used on our own grounds
+- used coffee grounds are given away in Student Union shops and used on our own grounds as a fertiliser

-- Sale of bamboo reusable mugs at cost for £4 in all cafes to encourage use of reusable cups rather than single use disposable ones, with the added incentive of 10p off hot drinks if you bring your own cup.
+- sale of bamboo reusable mugs at cost in all cafes to encourage use of reusable cups rather than single use disposable ones, with the added incentive of 20p off hot drinks if you bring your own cup.

 We are keen to hear your views – please email firstname.lastname@example.org.